Tips for a Raised Bed Vegetable Garden

 Garden designer P. Allen Smith incorporated formal raised vegetable beds into the landscape at his Garden Home in Little Rock.

-Raised bed gardening is a great way to grow vegetables — especially if the native soil is poor or compacted or has poor drainage.
+Raised-bed gardening is a great way to grow vegetables — especially if the native soil is poor or compacted, or has poor drainage.
 And there's no bending over to pull weeds or harvest vegetables.

 Choose a location that gets at least 6 hours of direct sunlight daily, preferably more.
 If the site is not level, it will need to be leveled before building your raised bed.
 Ideally, the site will not be shaded by trees or have competition from tree roots in the soil.
-Remove lawn in the location before adding soil to the bed.
+Remove grass in the location before adding soil to the bed.

 Easy DIYs